 - Fast Treatment: Veinwave treatment requires as few as ten to fifteen minutes.

 - Versatility: Veinwave is appropriate for telangiectasia and spider veins in numerous different locations.
-This includes the smaller veins located on the face, legs, ankles and feet.
+This includes the smaller veins on the face, legs, ankles and feet.
 This option is suitable for individuals with all different skin types.

 - Bruising and Pigmentation: In most cases, the treatment will not result in any pigmentation changes or bruising.
 Some individuals may see a little crusting in the areas that were treated a few days after completing the Veinwave procedure.
 This crust will go away naturally and does not require any additional treatment.

 - Instant Results: As soon as the Veinwave treatment has been completed, the individual will see a visible improvement in the area that was treated.

 - No Skin Damage: As opposed to laser therapy, this treatment will not result in any damage to the skin.
 Veinwave has been approved for treating telangiectasia and spider veins.

 - Post-Operative Restrictions: Once Veinwave treatment has been completed, the individual will not need to wear compression stocking bandages or miss any work.
 The individual can get right back to their schedule after treatment because there is no downtime.